Greater Barrier Reef Day Trip: Is It Worth Visiting?

 It’s here where they told me that while they had left Australia for the time being, that they were still happy to recommend to me the best diving companies to pick when booking a day trip to the Great Barrier Reef.

-Here are the top picks by two real scuba diver instructors who worked in Australia:
+Here are the top picks from two real scuba diver instructors who worked in Australia:

-I kept that list in my phone for sixth months.
+I kept that list in my phone for sixth months, and flash forward to sixth months later – we ended up going with Ocean Freedom.

 Listen closely when I say that we got lucky when we scored the two last open seats on an Ocean Freedom tour.
 At first the receptionist told us that there were five seats left on Silver Swift and that she could book us no problem.